 - Gaining a better understanding of the judicial processes.

-- Improving legal writing and analysis.
+- Improving legal writing and drafting and legal research.

 Method of Evaluation